MicrosoftDocs/xamarin-docs/docs/cross-platform/data-cloud/web-services/walkthrough-working-with-wcf.md

 1. Build the `HelloWorldServiceProxy` project.

 > [!NOTE]
-> **Note**: An alternative to creating the proxy using the Microsoft WCF Web Service Reference Provider in Visual Studio 2017 is to use the ServiceModel Metadata Utility Tool (svcutil.exe).
+> An alternative to creating the proxy using the Microsoft WCF Web Service Reference Provider in Visual Studio 2017 is to use the ServiceModel Metadata Utility Tool (svcutil.exe).
 For more information, see [ServiceModel Metadata Utility Tool (Svcutil.exe)](https://docs.microsoft.com/en-us/dotnet/framework/wcf/servicemodel-metadata-utility-tool-svcutil-exe).

 <a name="Creating_a_Xamarin_Android_Application" />